Supporting organization: LNG Allies

 At the forefront of her field, Lisa helped a client obtain the first authorization from the DOE to export domestic natural gas as LNG to all trading partners, and represented the first bi-directional LNG terminals proposed in the United States in proceedings before FERC.

-Lisa has been recognized as a leading practitioner by Chambers Global, Chambers USA, and The Legal 500 for many years.
+Lisa has been recognized both nationally and globally as a leading practitioner by Chambers Global, Chambers USA, and The Legal 500 for more than a decade.

 “Lisa Tonery comes highly recommended for her considerable expertise in representing major clients in high-value LNG proceedings . . .
 Sources say: ‘She's an expert . . . she really understands the critical issues.’”
 (Chambers Global)